nymphnerds/witchboardx/README.md

 > **Firmware requirement: disting NT v1.18 or later.**

 > **Preset warning:** v1.0.3 changes the parameter layout.
 Do not load presets
 > saved with earlier WitchboardX versions directly.
-Convert supported
-> eight-route/two-send presets first; earlier public-release layouts are not
-> supported by the converter.
-Back up presets before converting.

 Witchboard is a routing mixer and serial patchbay plug-in for the Expert Sleepers disting NT.